 Anyone can be a vendor by simply having a yard sale in their yard, at their business or setting up in designated vendor places.
 Many communities have different places were vendors from within and outside of that town or city can set up a booth.
 The main thing is to be sure you have permission from the land owner to set up a booth.
 Usually the more the merrier therefore clusters of vendors are commonly found along the route.

 What can I sell?

 Almost anything!
 Popular is junk, antiques, collectibles, dishes and glassware, to farm implements, food items, produce and more.
 Some things to consider however are business licenses and health department permits.
 Each town has different rules and regulations so be sure to check with the local City Hall and Health Department where you set up your booth for any licenses or permits you may need to purchase.

 Where does it start?

-The current length of the World’s Longest Yard Sale takes you from Gadsden, AL to Hudson, MI.
+The current length of the World’s Longest Yard Sale takes you from Gadsden, AL to Addison, MI.
 You might decide to start at the southern end and travel north or right the opposite.
 You may decide to jump on board anywhere in between.
 Parking may be limited in some areas to virtually impossible in other places to ample.
 It depends on the area.
 The yard sale routes become narrow country roads in many places but don’t let that discourage you.
 VERY IMPORTANT – be cautious of the driver in front of you and pedestrians on the roadway – be patient and a parking space will present itself.

 Where are the Yard Sales?